Micronaet/micronaet-addons-private/README.md

-# micronaet-addons-private
+# micronaet-addons-private -b 8.0
-Addons for manage intervent OpenERP 7.0
+Addons for manage intervent ODOO 8.0
+Porting from 7.0